J0elTh0mas/DataAnalysisTask/README.md

 # DataAnalysisTask
-Code for the Data anaylsis course
+Code for the Data anaylsis course to be done on comcast customer complaints

-The required packages can be seen as :
+### The required packages can be installed with
-Pandas,
-Numpy,
-nltk,
-scikit_learn and
-gensim nltk
+pip install -r requirements.txt

+### then the code can be excuted using the final code in a virtual enviroment